COScholl/narneso/README.md

   ```bash
   $ docker network connect <network name> <container name>
   ```
+- To define a network in the docker-compose.yml, add a top-level property called `networks`.
+For each service-level network, a top-level network can be specified to connect with.

+  - Top-level network by key: `https://docs.docker.com/compose/compose-file/compose-file-v2/#network-configuration-reference`
+  - Service-level network by key: `https://docs.docker.com/compose/compose-file/compose-file-v2/#networks`

 ### Docker Volumes
 A Docker volume is a path from the host file system into the Docker container.